The Short Answer

 })

-</script> If your page fetches data asynchronously, dispatch the event after the data loads — not immediately in onMounted.
-Otherwise the pre-rendered HTML won't include the fetched content.
+</script> If the page fetches data asynchronously, dispatch the event after the data loads — not immediately in onMounted.
+Otherwise your pre-rendered HTML won't include the fetched content.
+I've made this mistake more than once.

 Understanding the Output